friflo/Friflo.Json.Fliox/Engine/README.md

 ## Tag

 `Tags` are `struct`s similar to components - except they store no data.
 They can be utilized in queries similar as components to restrict the amount of entities returned by a query.
+If adding a tag using a type already attached to the entity the entity remains unchanged.

 ```csharp
 public struct MyTag1 : ITag { }